Childbirth: Aid

 Obstetric care frequently subjects women to institutional routines, which may have adverse effects on the progress of labour.
-Supportive care during labour may involve emotional support, comfort measures, and information and advocacy which may promote the physical process of labour as well as women's feelings of control and competence, thus reducing the need for obstetric intervention.
+Supportive care during labour may involve emotional support, comfort measures, and information and advocacy, which may promote the physical process of labour as well as women's feelings of control and competence, thus reducing the need for obstetric intervention.
 The continuous support may be provided either by hospital staff such as nurses or midwives, doulas, or by companions of the woman's choice from her social network.

 Continuous labour support may help women to give birth spontaneously, that is, without caesarean or vacuum or forceps, with slightly shorter labours, and to have more positive feelings regarding their experience of giving birth.
 Continuous labour support may also reduce women's use of pain medication during labour and reduce the risk of babies having low five-minute Apgar scores.

-The participation of the child's father in the birth contributes to a better birth experience for the mother, promotes paternal bonding and makes the transition to fatherhood easier.
+The participation of the child's father in the birth contributes to a better birth experience for the mother, promotes paternal bonding, and makes the transition to fatherhood easier.

 Preparation

 Eating or drinking during labour is an area of ongoing debate.
 While some have argued that eating in labour has no harmful effects on outcomes, others continue to have concern regarding the increased possibility of an aspiration event (choking on recently eaten foods) in the event of an emergency delivery due to the increased relaxation of the oesophagus in pregnancy, upward pressure of the uterus on the stomach, and the possibility of general anaesthetic in the event of an emergency cesarean.
 However with good obstetrical anaesthesia there is no additional harm from allowing eating and drinking during labour in those who are unlikely to need surgery.
 Additionally, not eating does not necessarily mean that the mother's stomach is empty or that its contents are not as acidic.

-At one time shaving of the area around the vagina, was common practice due to the belief that hair removal reduced the risk of infection, made an episiotomy (a surgical cut to enlarge the vaginal entrance) easier, and helped with instrumental deliveries.
-It is currently less common, though it is still a routine procedure in some countries even though there is no scientific evidence to recommend shaving.
+At one time, shaving of the area around the vagina was a common practice due to the belief that hair removal reduced the risk of infection, made an episiotomy (a surgical cut to enlarge the vaginal entrance) easier, and helped with instrumental deliveries.
+It is currently less common, though it is still a routine procedure in some countries, even though there is no scientific evidence to recommend shaving.
 Side effects appear later, including irritation, redness, and multiple superficial scratches from the razor.
 Another effort to prevent infection has been the use of the antiseptic chlorhexidine or providone-iodine solution in the vagina.
-However it is unclear if chlorhexidine offers any benefits in preventing infections.
+However, it is unclear if chlorhexidine offers any benefits in preventing infections.
 Providone-iodine decreases the risk of infection when a cesarean section is to be performed.